ranofir8/AdvancedPrograming/README.md

     Guest mode: Enables users to join an existing game using the host's properties (IP and port).

-The Books the server uses as dictionart:
+The Books the server uses as a dictionary:

 Alice in wonderland | Frank Herbert - Dune | Harry Potter

 mobydick | scrubble-sowpods | shakespeare | The Matrix

 # How To Build:

 ## Prerequisites:

-Open JDK
+Open JDK - version 11+

-JavaFX JDK
+JavaFX JDK - javafx.fxml, javafx.controls, javafx.media

 ## Follow the steps below to build the project: